 Rock tea, also known as Yancha (yan meaning rock, cha meaning tea), are oolong teas that come from the Wuyi Mountains in Fujian Province, China.

-Rock tea is called that not only because it grows in this rocky, mountainous area, but also because it inherits an unmistakeable “rocky” taste, thanks to the soil which is known to be rich in minerals.
+Rock tea is called that not only because it grows in this rocky, mountainous area, but also because it inherits an unmistakable “rocky” taste, thanks to the soil, which is known to be rich in minerals.

-The Wuyi Mountain region is the place with a unique terroir.
-Locals call it 三坑两涧和马头 – Three Valleys, Two Streams and "Horse Head" Rock.
+The Wuyi Mountain region is characterized by a unique terroir.
+Locals call it 三坑两涧 – Three Valleys and Two Streams.
 The mountain peaks, though not incredibly high, are always shrouded with fog and mist.
-The moisture gets accumulated on the rocky sides of the mountains and then flows down these rocks, to the roots of the tea plants, enriching them with minerals and creating the unique Yan Yun (“rock rhyme") taste.
+The moisture gets accumulated on the rocky sides of the mountains and then flows down these rocks to the roots of the tea plants, enriching them with minerals and creating the unique Yan Yun (岩韵 – “rock rhyme").

 Yancha Tea History

-Oolong tea as we know it originated during 16th century at the end of Ming and start of the Qing Dynasty.
-For hundreds of years, the Emperors of China would drink compressed tea in the form of tea cakes which was cultivated and produced in Fujian tea gardens.
+Oolong tea, as we know it, originated in the 17th century, at the end of the Ming and the beginning of the Qing Dynasty.
+For hundreds of years, the Emperors of China would drink compressed tea in the form of tea cakes.
 However, the production of tea cakes was becoming too expensive since it required a lot of labor.
-The then-Ming Emperor requested that from now on, he gets his tea in loose leaf form.
+The Hongwu Emperor's ban on compressed tea cakes in the late 14th century shifted tea production toward loose-leaf tea.

-The request caused a significant collapse of the well-established tea industry of Fujian and consequently smaller tea farms started springing higher up in the Wuyi Mountains.
-These farms were mostly owned and tended to by Buddhist and Taoist monks who in turn discovered that letting the tea lightly oxidize before firing it created a new, darker, flavorful type of tea called Oolong.
+The ban on tea cakes led to a significant collapse of Fujian's well-established tea industry and, consequently, to the emergence of smaller tea farms at higher elevations in the Wuyi Mountains.
+These farms were mostly owned and tended by Buddhist and Taoist monks, who discovered that allowing the tea to partially oxidize before firing produced a new, darker, more flavorful type of tea called Oolong.

 What Influences The Price of Rock Tea?